kothaikrishnan/GraduateTrainingProgram2018/agile/problemset00/solutions.md

 /*12)What is the difference between Sprint Planning Meeting and Sprint Retrospective Meeting?*/

-Sprint Planning-Starting day of sprint.
+Sprint Planning meeting-It is attended by team member,scrum master,product owner.Starting day of sprint.
 The product owner describes the highest priority features to the team.
 The entire team agrees to complete a set of product backlog items.

-Sprint Retrospective- It is attended only by the team member, the scrum master and the product owner.
-The product owner is optional.
+Sprint Retrospective- It is attended only by the team member, the scrum master and the product owner(optional).
 Start the meeting by having all team members answer two questions;
 1) What went well during the sprint?
 2) What doesn't well during the sprint?
 3) What could be improved in the next sprint?